 If the street light is near you and you pay your home electric bill comes from Wright Hennepin, you will need to contact them at (763) 477-3000 and they will send someone out.

-If the street light is near you and you pay your home electric bill to the City of Buffalo, please utilize our 24 hour on-line Service Request program.
-It is located on our website Services tab, Service Request.
-If you do not have access to the internet, please call the City Center at (763) 682-1181 to report it.
+If the street light is near you and you pay your home electric bill to the City of Buffalo, please utilize our 24 hour on-line Service Request program or call the City Center at (763) 682-1001 to report it.

-To find out what the rates are for the Civic Center please click here.
+To find out what the rates are for the Civic Center please see the rental agreement.

 All complaints related to the Police Department are to be initiated through a Police Department supervisor.
 Forms for filing a complaint may be obtained during regular business hours, Monday through Friday from 8:00 a.m. to 5:00 p.m., or by contacting a supervisor from the Buffalo Police Department through the Communications Center at (763) 682-7600, during non-business hours.

 All recreational programming in the City of Buffalo is coordinated through Buffalo”s Community Education.
-Playing field use is also scheduled through the Recreation Coordinator, Todd Lunning.
-For more information regarding any youth or adult activities, please contact Todd at (763) 682-8429, firstname.lastname@example.org, or visit the Community Education web page at www.buffalo.k12.mn.us.
+Playing field use is also scheduled through the Community Education.
+For more information regarding any youth or adult activities, please contact Community Education at (763) 682-8770, or visit the Community Education web page.

-If you are interested in exploring Buffalo’s Park system, plant a volunteer flower bed or vegetable garden, rent a boat, ice skate, skate board, or play disc golf, please check out the City of Buffalo’s website.
+If you are interested in exploring Buffalo’s Park system, plant a volunteer flower bed or vegetable garden, rent a boat, ice skate, skate board, or play disc golf, please check out the City of Buffalo’s Parks and Recreation page.